Skip to main content

 • Supported systems: PC, Xbox One and Series X|S, Mobile

 The SteelSeries Arctis 9X is one of the best wireless Xbox headsets we've tried.
-It's easy to use thanks to the built-in Xbox wireless adapter, which means it connects seamlessly to your Xbox like a controller.
+It's easy to use, thanks to the built-in Xbox wireless adapter, which allows for seamless connection to your Xbox, just like a controller.

-It also has Bluetooth integration, so you can simultaneously connect it to your phone and Xbox with the wireless Xbox adapter.
+It also features Bluetooth integration, allowing you to simultaneously connect it to your phone and Xbox using the wireless Xbox adapter.
 You can listen to music or take a call while doing mundane tasks in an expansive, open-world game like Red Dead Redemption 2.

-It works wirelessly on PC, too.
+It also works wirelessly on a PC.
 SteelSeries suggests using a USB Xbox wireless adapter for that, but we didn’t have any problems with Bluetooth.
-The microphone quality may have decreased, but beyond that it was fine.
+The microphone quality may have decreased, but beyond that, it was fine.

-On Xbox, any difference in sound quality between and wireless was negligible.
+On Xbox, any difference in sound quality between the wireless and wired was negligible.
 Bass, in particular, stood out: in really intense matches, rich booms rang clear over most other sounds.

 The band for the Arctis 9X is only slightly different than the Arctis Pro, and that's in color only.
 For the Xbox-optimized 9X, the headset takes on the console's signature green details on the band.
 It's understated, though, and not garish.

 We're also impressed by the comfort.
-It uses a flexible suspension band like in the Arctis Pro and feels light on the head.
+It features a flexible suspension band, similar to the Arctis Pro, and feels light on the head.
 It doesn't squeeze your glasses to your face but still feels secure, like it won't shake loose.

 Pros